-In the past decade, the global automation testing industry has gained attention from IT organizations for quality assurance & software testing solutions.
-Enterprises focus more on QA that helps you make gains with the implementation of agile solutions.
+Automation is an ongoing process.
+When you change something in the constant app, you find auto-generation of new test cases.
+This way, you get better outcomes with quality enterprise apps.
+In the past decade, the global automation testing industry has gained attention from IT services companies for quality assurance & software testing services.
+Enterprises focus more on QA which helps you make gains with the implementation of agile solutions.
 You can see new standards for enterprises to employ testing services in the fast-changing digital transformation space.
 Enterprise apps are mission-critical applications that resolve issues, help in making decisions, and automate business processes.
 BI tools, mobile apps, payment processing systems, and ERP solutions are unique examples of enterprise apps.
 Read this content to know more about measuring the success of automated testing for enterprise apps through test automation metrics.

 Test Automation Metrics

 A report by Transparency Market Research predicts that the Global Test Automation market will rise at a solid 15.4% Compound Annual Growth Rate (CAGR) between 2017 and 2025 to be worth US$ 109.69 billion by 2025.
-This data puts light on the growing importance of test automation.
-With trends of intelligent applications, accelerated mobile pages, wearable devices, progressive web apps, and security over speed, enterprise app development will take a new shape.
+This data sheds light on the growing importance of test automation.
+With trends of intelligent applications, accelerated mobile pages, wearable devices, progressive web apps, and security overspeed, enterprise app development will take a new shape.
 All enterprises are ready to invest in enterprise apps to gain a competitive edge.
-But it is vital to test these apps before making them live comprehensively.
+However, it is vital to test these apps before making them live comprehensively.
 Here, automation induces a big difference in testing enterprise apps.

 Testers and developers assess app functionality as per business needs, app impact after a change, and how apps interact in various conditions.
 Test automation companies solve different test automation problems using enterprise test automation software, like Sauce Labs, Perfecto, LambdaTest, Eggplant, TestComplete, Apache JMeter, and SOAPUI.
 Test automation metrics are essential to evaluate and improve software quality through testing efforts.
 While testing enterprise apps, you need to track the following test automation metrics.